AElfProject/AElf/docs/resources/smart-contract-apis/association.md

     - **minimal vote threshold**: the value for the minimal vote threshold.
   - **ProposerWhiteList**:
     - **proposers**: proposer whitelist.
+- **organization address feedback method**: organization address call back method which replies the caller contract with organization address.

-Creates an organization and returns its address.
+Creates an organization by system contract and returns its address.

 ## **ChangeOrganizationMember**